derthadams/IMDb-to-neo4j/README.md

     Number of rows to skip:

-Once you've entered the number of rows, the script will begin adding WORKED_ON relationships to neo4j based on the credits in the csv.
+The script will begin adding WORKED_ON relationships to neo4j based on the credits in the csv.
-If any shows or seasons in the credit results csv are not currently in the neo4j database, the script will use Chrome to scrape the corresponding pages to get the data.
+If any shows or seasons in the credit results csv are not currently in the neo4j database, the script will use Chrome to scrape the corresponding pages to get the necessary data and add them to neo4j.

 ### Adding WORKED_WITH relationships to neo4j